Madhumitha285/Deploy_react_app_in_docker/README.md

 a tag to identify

-step 9 Docker build –t next specify the name ex: Docker build -t hello-docker .
+step 9 Docker build –t next specify the name ex: sudo docker build -t and the directory name mentioned in dockerfile . to see the image use sudo docker image ls

 step 10 to run the project in docker -> sudo docker run hello-docker